openclimatefix/ocf-data-sampler/README.md

 from disk.

-We are currently migrating to this repo from [ocf_datapipes](https://github.com/openclimatefix/ocf_datapipes/), which has performed the same functions but was centered around PyTorch DataPipes, which were quite cumbersome to work with and are no longer maintained by PyTorch. **ocf-data-sampler** uses PyTorch Datasets, and we've taken the opportunity to make the code much cleaner and more manageable.
+We are currently migrating to this repo from [ocf_datapipes](https://github.com/openclimatefix/ocf_datapipes/), which performs the same functions but is centered around `PyTorch DataPipes`, which are quite cumbersome to work with and are no longer maintained by PyTorch. **ocf-data-sampler** uses `PyTorch Datasets`, and we've taken the opportunity to make the code much cleaner and more manageable.

 > [!Note]
-> This repository is still in the development stage and does not yet have the full
+> This repository is still in development and does not yet have the full
 > functionality of its predecessor, [ocf_datapipes](https://github.com/openclimatefix/ocf_datapipes/).
 > It might not be ready for use out-of-the-box!
-So we would really appreciate any help to let us make the transition faster.
+We would really appreciate any help to let us make the transition faster.

 ## Documentation